roblevintennis/guest-posts/articles/the-little-button-that-could.md

       }
     }

-Now fire up each of the 4 framework implementations to confirm the changes worked.
+Now fire up each of the 4 framework implementations to confirm the changes worked (you should see a neutral gray button at this point).
 One CSS file update proliferated to four frameworks—pretty cool, eh!?

 Primary mode